 Contact: Ilene Corina, President Pulse Center for Patient Safety Education & Advocacy

-(formally PULSE of NY)
+(formerly PULSE of NY)

 The PULSE of NY Patient Safety project, working with day laborers from of Nassau County, for 18 months through June 2015, addressed the needs of immigrant day laborers, specifically the men that CoLoKi, Inc. serves, in critical issues of health literacy and patient safety.
 CoLoKi operates the Freeport Trailer, which provides an accessible and safe place for local day laborers while offering many programs and services to ease their daily struggles.
 This project was made possible with the support of the LIUU Fund.
 The Fund’s mission is to build and energize a community of progressive social change activists, and to support prophetic voices in vulnerable communities who speak out against injustices —often in unsafe environments and at personal risk and sacrifice.
 The chosen population for this project is extremely vulnerable for reasons that include poor language skills and for many, a lack of legal residence status.
 These issues often result in the day laborers not seeking medical care or putting off needed care.